Core (game theory): Example 3: Shoes

-For the moment ignore shoe sizes: a pair consists of a left and a right shoe, which can then be sold for €10.
+Suppose a pair consists of a left and a right shoe, which together are worth €10.
 Consider a game with 2001 players: 1000 of them have 1 left shoe, 1001 have 1 right shoe.
-The core of this game is somewhat surprising: it consists of a single imputation that gives 10 to those having a (scarce) left shoe, and 0 to those owning an (oversupplied) right shoe.
-No coalition can block this outcome, because no left shoe owner will accept less than 10, and any imputation that pays a positive amount to any right shoe owner must pay less than 10000 in total to the other players, who can get 10000 on their own.
-So, there is just one imputation in the core.
+The core of this game is somewhat surprising: it consists of a single imputation that gives €10 to each player having a (scarce) left shoe, and €0 to those owning an (oversupplied) right shoe.
+No coalition can block this outcome, because no left shoe owner will accept less than €10, and any imputation that pays a positive amount to any right shoe owner must pay less than €10000 in total to the other players, who can get €10000 on their own.
+Therefore, there is just one imputation in the core.

-The message remains the same, even if we increase the numbers as long as left shoes are scarcer.
+The core remains the same, even if we increase the numbers as long as left shoes are scarcer.
 The core has been criticized for being so extremely sensitive to oversupply of one type of player.